umbraco/UmbracoDocs/Getting-Started/Data/Members/index-v7.md

 - `umbracoMemberLastLogin`
 - `umbracoMemberLastPasswordChangeDate`

-Once the Member is created and saved you can access it by expanding the Members tree and clicking __All Members__ to get a list view (with real-time search) or selecting the member type to filter by in the Members tree.
+Once the Member is created and saved you can access it by expanding the Members tree and clicking __All Members__ to get a list view (with real-time search).
+You can also select the member type to filter by in the Members tree.

 ## Creating a Member Type

-You can create your own Member Types and add properties and tabs just as with Document Types.
+You can create your own Member Types and add properties and tabs as you would with Document Types.

 Go to the __Members__ section, click the menu icon next to __Member Types__ and select __Create__.
 Name the new Member Type and click the __Create__ button.